 And, for the past 10 years or so, I've been teaching people with Tennis and Golfer's Elbow how to use these Advanced Massage Techniques to treat themselves at home.

-If you'd like to learn more about my programs,
+And if you'd like to learn more about my programs,

 Podcast Version (Listen On The Go!)